New Caravan for Sale – Be Careful Where You Pitch Them

 Make sure the caravan is raised off the ground

 When you look at new or used Static Caravans for sale ask the dealer or owner how far the van can be raised off the ground.
-This varies depending on the model of caravan, so ask for the specifications and seek advice on height safety limits if you don’t know the maximum possible.
+This varies depending on the model of the caravan, so ask for the specifications and seek advice on height safety limits if you don’t know the maximum possible.

-There are a several types of flotation collars available on the market with some being more expensive than others.
+There are several types of flotation collars available on the market with some being more expensive than others.
 Flotation collars work on the basis of creating a barrier between the caravan and water that is likely to flood it.
 The basic principle of some is that they can be inflated to provide a barrier between your static and encroaching waters.
 Whilst effective, it is best to seek advice from your caravan dealer before spending money on them.

 Check the weather forecasts